-Upon completion of this offering, the holders of an aggregate of 228,552,739 shares of our common stock, based on shares of common stock outstanding on June 30, 2011 and the other assumptions set forth above, or their transferees, will be entitled to rights with respect to the registration of their shares under the Securities Act.
+Upon completion of this offering, the holders of an aggregate of 233,090,513 shares of our common stock, based on shares of common stock outstanding on September 30, 2011 and assuming exercise of all warrants outstanding as of such date and the other assumptions set forth above, or their transferees, will be entitled to rights with respect to the registration of their shares under the Securities Act.
 Registration of these shares under the Securities Act will result in these shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of such registration.
 For a further description of these rights, see the section entitled "Description of Capital Stock-Registration Rights."